The LOPDGDD, Personal Privacy Protection in Spain

 - The right to not be subject to automated decision-making.

 In terms of the enforcement of the LOPDGDD, the provisions set forth in the law are enforced by the Spanish data protection authority or AEPD for short.
 As such, “the LOPDGDD classifies data protection infringements as minor, serious, or very serious, and specifies the statutory limitation period that is one, two, and three years, respectively.”
 However, while the AEPD does determine the scale and scope of offenses as it pertains to violations of the law, the punishments that can be levied against data controllers and processors should they violate the LOPDGDD remain unchanged when compared to the EU’s GDPR law.
-These punishments can be as high as fines of up to 4% of a particular business’s or organization’s global revenue for a given fiscal year, among other things.
+These punishments can be as high as fines of up to 4% of a particular business’s or organization’s global revenue for a given fiscal year, among various others.

 Through the facilitation of the EU’s GDPR law, member states within the EU have been able to effectively guarantee the data privacy rights of their respective citizens.
 What’s more, through provisions within the General Data Protection Regulation that allow for member states to pass their own legislation to both implement and supplement the provisions set forth in the law, citizens of these member states are provided with what is arguably the most stringent form of data protection that currently exists in our world today.
 As such, Spanish citizens have the peace of mind that their privacy cannot be infringed upon without the prospect of legal consequences.